grncdr/js-pockets/README.md

 });
 ```

 So far, so boring.
-To make this a little more interesting, let's set a *lazy* value by passing a function:
+To make this a little more interesting, let's set a *lazy* value:

 ```javascript
 p.value('database', function (config) {